imprvhub/ivanlunadev-portfolio/src/content/projects/post-python-bolturl.md

 - **No Frontend Framework:** In this project I learned that sometimes it is not necessary to depend on other front end frameworks.

+### Feedback & Support:
+Your input matters, and I'm ready to help address any inquiries or feedback you may have.
+Your contributions are essential for refining the project and enhancing the overall user experience.
+Don't hesitate to get in touch with me:

+Feel free to share your insights, recommendations, or suggestions for continuous improvement.
+If you encounter any challenges or require assistance, please [create a new GitHub issue](https://github.com/imprvhub/bolturl-python/issues/new).
+Be sure to provide a detailed description of your issue to facilitate prompt and precise support.

+### License:
+For more information regarding this topic please read the following [User Agreement Section.](https://www.bolturl.site/user_agreements)

 ---
 <div class="flex justify-between">
       <button class="btn btn-primary" onclick="window.location.href='/';">Back to Home</button>